-Katherine is an account manager specializing in strategic communications, legislative affairs, community and government relations and advocacy.
+Katherine is an account supervisor specializing in strategic communications, legislative affairs, community and government relations and advocacy.
 She developed her tactical approaches through more than a decade of achievements in government and community affairs in Seattle and Olympia, Washington.

 A member of the public affairs team, Katherine offers a unique local perspective on issues affecting the Puget Sound region, focusing on land use, development, transportation and large-scale infrastructure issues for private and public clients.